 For information about any of my work (seen here or elsewhere), please contact me by e-mail at info@TaraWrobel.com.
 Many of the photographs shown on this site are available as original prints—please inquire for specific details.

 Thank you for visiting and for your interest in my work.

-These landscapes are from my most recent roamings in my home state of Massachusetts and a little beyond.
+These landscapes are from my most recent roamings in my home state of Maine and a little beyond.
 I am drawn to places of nature, but as these images show, I like to include their interactions with manmade elements, especially when the landscape is empty of people themselves.
 This work was shot with 35mm film and printed on fiber paper using the traditional black and white chemicals for silver prints.
 Actual image size of each print varies but averages around 6 by 8.5 inches.